 - Google: Google is one of the most important review sites on the Internet.
 Google reviews are visible on Google search and Google Maps, so they’re often the first impression clients have of your properties.

 - Zillow: Zillow is the biggest online destination for homebuyers and renters.
-It’s often the first place tenants turn to when looking for a new place to live.
+It’s often the first place residents turn to when looking for a new place to live.

 - Apartments.com: Apartments.com allows local renters to find nearby apartments, houses, condos, and townhomes for rent.
-It’s a great place to list your properties and attract new tenants.
+It’s a great place to list your properties and attract new residents.